RelativisticMechanic/Process-Dynamics-Control/README.md

 - [```main.cpp```](https://github.com/RelativisticMechanic/Process-Dynamics-Control/blob/main/Process-Dynamics-Control/main.cpp): The main file of the application.

+- [```olc_stub.cpp```](https://github.com/RelativisticMechanic/Process-Dynamics-Control/blob/main/Process-Dynamics-Control/olc_stub.cpp): This is a stub for the olcPixelGameEngine which defines the ```OLC_PGE_APPLICATION``` to allow the header file to define certain static functions which would otherwise be redefined in every include.

-Here's a nice visualization of how the program's mainloop functions, as a Chemical Engineering, a process flow diagram is perhaps the most fun thing to make:
+Here's a nice visualization of how the program's mainloop functions, as Chemical Engineers, a process flow diagram is perhaps the most fun thing to make:

 ![Program Process Flow Diagram](https://github.com/RelativisticMechanic/Process-Dynamics-Control/blob/main/pdc-program-pfd.png)